Emmure: Continued success and controversy (2012–2015)

 From July 13 – August 28, 2012, Emmure took part in Metal Hammer's "Trespass America Festival" headlined by Five Finger Death Punch with additional support from Battlecross, God Forbid, Pop Evil, Trivium and Killswitch Engage.
-The band also confirmed they had once again re-signed with Victory Records for their sixth album, which will be recorded towards the end of 2013 with a planned release for Spring 2014.
-On February 18, they announced the release of their sixth album, Eternal Enemies, which will be released via-Victory Records on April 15, 2014.
-It was officially announced on July 2 that drummer Castillo quit the band "under amicable circumstances."
-The same month, rapper Riff Raff released a remix of his song "2 Girls 1 Pipe" that features Frankie Palmeri.
-Emmure also supported Parkway Drive on their Atlas 2012 European tour with The Word Alive and Structures also joining them From November 11 to December 12.
+The band also confirmed they had once again re-signed with Victory Records for their sixth album, which was recorded towards the end of 2013 with a planned release for Spring 2014.
+On February 18, they announced the release of their sixth album, Eternal Enemies, which was released via Victory Records on April 15, 2014.